 My first layer (and you’ll see throughout this post how important that base layer is) is always a lightweight, polyester neck gaiter (tube?).
-Wool is cool too, but I don’t like wool around my head and neck…it itches my facial and neck hair.
+Wool is cool too, but I don’t like wool around my neck…it itches my facial hair.
 This one from BUFF is the standard for hikers.

 A theme you’ll see for me is ultralight polyester as my first layer for winter hiking.
 It’s light, soft, and it moves moisture away from the skin like nothing else.
 I use my Buff gaiter as a baklava (around my neck and over the back of my head, covering my ears), but I’ll also use it just as a headband, or to cover my neck and face.
 Super versatile!

 On longer hikes, I might bring a second one, just in case.
 They take up almost no space, so it’s not inconvenient at all.

 💰 You can expect to spend $10-30 for a new neck gaiter.

 I’ve always been perfectly comfortable in a Buff neck gaiter and polyester 5 panel hat while hiking in the winter, but I always keep a warm beanie in my pack.
 Note my Buff wrapped around my ears and neck.
 Grayson Highlands State Park, Virginia, 2022.